 School Website

-Located in Montgomery, Alabama approximately 93 miles southeast of Birmingham, Alabama State University is a public HBCU that was founded in 1867.
-Originally established as Lincoln Normal School in Marion, Alabama, ASU is a member of the Thurgood Marshall College Fund and has recently extended its educational offerings to students residing abroad.
-ASU provides inexpensive bachelor’s, master’s, and doctoral degrees as well as postgraduate certificates through a number of academic units: the College of Liberal Arts & Social Sciences, the College of Business Administration, the College of Education, the College of Visual & Performing Arts, the College of Health Sciences, and the College of Science, Technology, Engineering, and Mathematics.
-Based on the number of undergraduate degrees awarded, the most popular programs include those in the areas of education and criminal justice/safety studies.
+Alabama State University is a public HBCU that was founded in 1867.
+ASU is a member of the Thurgood Marshall College Fund and has recently extended its educational offerings to students living abroad.
+ASU provides inexpensive bachelor’s, master’s, and doctoral degrees as well as postgraduate certificates through a number of academic units:

 In-State Tuition: $11,068